 “And so, at last, instead of loving contention and glory, men become lovers of trade and money….

 This thought is the key to understanding the current debate over Confederate monuments.
 A statue is an object of art and history, but also of honor.
-There are many names in history that have no statues, and the decision to devote resources to producing one means that this person, above all others, is supposed worthy of having a statue.
-Times, tastes, and values change, and people who were once deemed destined to having a place of honor are sometimes cast aside.
+Many names in history have no statues, and the decision to devote resources to producing one means that this person, above all others, is supposed worthy of having a statue.
+Times, tastes, and values change, and people who were once deemed destined to have a place of honor are sometimes cast aside.
 With them go their monuments.

 American Revolutionaries removing a statue of George III, as depicted by Johannes Adam Simon Oertel.